24 Ways to Use Chia Seeds for Weight Loss

 Add Some to Soup

 Next time you heat up a pureed veggie broth—like sweet potato or butternut squash—garnish your bowl with some chia seeds and feta cheese.
 The crunchy and salty combo makes even the most basic of boxed soups seem like a fancy restaurant dish, all while making the meal a bit more satiating and satisfying.

 When your sweet tooth starts screaming, desserts can be very hard to stay away from.
 But instead of reaching for those icky store-bought treats, bake up a healthy dessert and add one or two tablespoons of chia seeds.
 They can be added to everything from muffins to cookies and contribute a bit of nutrition and staying power to a category of food that's typically lacking in beneficial nutrients.

 Toss with Pasta

 Regular pasta is a simple carbohydrate which will digest quickly and leave you feeling hungry.
 However, if you toss some chia seeds and sautéed veggies into your bowl, you'll be adding some protein and healthy fats to mix, which can slow digestion and help you feel full for longer.
-For even more creative ways to slim down with chia seeds, don't miss these 50 Best Chia Seed Recipes on Instagram.

 Make Fancy Popcorn